gtrufitt/dear-evelina/site/content/blog/therapies.md

 >
 > It has been used for many years to treat diving-related illness, but it is thought to enhance healing in people with various other conditions and is used by celebrities, footballers and they even had an on-site HBOT chamber at the Olympics in 2012.

-It is ‘experiential’ in the UK, meaning that there aren’t enough studies on it for the NHS to recommend.
+It is ‘experimental’ in the UK, meaning that there aren’t enough studies on it for the NHS to recommend.

 It is thought that by increasing the amount of oxygen that you breathe in (up to 3x the usual amount), that more oxygen travels around the body, helping to heal it and the brain.
 This was something that appealed to us; non-invasive, relatively risk-free.
 It was just expensive and very time consuming.
 Our local HBOT chamber was a 45 minute drive away.
 We had to go 5 times a week for 7 weeks.
 It took 3 hours out of each day and was very physically draining for us on top of all of Evelina’s other appointments but I’d say it was something that we found beneficial.

 I would consider renting a home chamber when we move, but they cost around £700pm!

 _Cost: Our local one only had a private chamber which was £40ph (x40 dives) but you if you have a local MS Centre (UK), you can go in a group chamber_